is Vienna's 1st Online Ticket OfficeWe are both primary and secondary ticket provider

 Today, the Vienna State Opera is considered one of the most important opera houses in the world; in particular, it is the house with the largest repertoire.
 It has been under the direction of Dominique Meyer, along with musical director Franz Welser-Möst, since September 1, 2010.

 Viennaconcerts.com offers you tickets for the Vienna State Opera months in advance.
-Despite the extremely high demand, customers of Viennaconcerts.com can always be sure to have the tickets they want and the best possible service.
+Compared to other Mozart and Strauss concerts and performances, the demand for Opera Tickets is extremely high.
+Despite this, customers of Viennaconcerts.com can always be sure to have the tickets they want and the best possible service.

 The Viennese Opera House is without a doubt one of the leading opera houses of the world and has been through a lot during its “life”.
 Certainly, lots of the big opera stars have played here.
 The history has a tragic beginning as the construction of monumental building of the “Ringstraße’” became a calamity for its two architects.